-- Specific reason(s) for the denial or adverse determination. - Reference to the 401(k) Plan Regulations' provision(s) on which the denial or adverse determination was based. - A description of additional information needed to complete your application or claim, if applicable and why that information is necessary - A description of the 401(k) Plan's review procedures and time limits applicable to those procedures, including your right to bring a civil action under ERISA 502(a) following a denial or an adverse benefit determination on appeal. - An offer to provide you, on request, free of charge, reasonable access to and copies of all documents, records and other information relevant to your claim for benefits (including a statement of policy or guidance concerning a disability claim).
+- Specific reason(s) for the denial or adverse determination. - Reference to the 401(k) Plan Regulations' provision(s) on which the denial or adverse determination was based. - A description of additional information needed to complete your application or claim, if applicable and why that information is necessary. - A description of the 401(k) Plan's review procedures and time limits applicable to those procedures, including your right to bring a civil action under ERISA 502(a) following a denial or an adverse benefit determination on appeal. - An offer to provide you, on request, free of charge, reasonable access to and copies of all documents, records and other information relevant to your claim for benefits (including a statement of policy or guidance concerning a disability claim).

-If your initial application is denied or your claim is determined adversely, you must appeal this denial or adverse determination in writing to the Trustees, within 60 days following the date that you receive your initial written denial or adverse determination from the Plan Office.
+If your initial application is denied in whole or in part or your claim is determined adversely, you may appeal this denial or adverse determination in writing to the Trustees.
+If you want to appeal, you must do so within 60 days following the date that you receive your initial written denial or adverse determination from the Plan Office.